 - slivered pistachios to garnish

-Place grated coconut in heavy bottom pan and add hot milk to it.
+Place the shredded coconut in a heavy bottom pan and add hot milk to it.

-After the mix has rested for 1/2 an hour, transfer it to a heavy bottom kadhai and put it on medium to low flame.
+After the mix has rested for 30 minutes, transfer it to a heavy bottom kadhai and place it on medium to low flame.

 Cook the mix, stirring it constantly till all the milk has evaporated.